pb66/OEM-documentation/BuildingBlocks/BuildingEnergyModelling/readme.md

 ## Modelling building energy performance

-It is suprisingly straighforward to gain significant insight into a buildings energy performance, such as working out how much heating energy it should require to keep it at 20C for a year by doing a little math.
-This guide walks through how to do these calculations starting with a simple model and advancing through to a full SAP model and beyond to some very simple dynamic simulation.

-The guide is currently a work in progress, if you'd like to help get in contact

 The following diagram illustrates the most common factors taken into account in building energy models:

 ![diagram.png](files/diagram.png)